https://www.polity.org.za

 Water and sanitation

 Water is an evermore present worry for many South Africans.
-It is also a focus of the infrastructure plan.
+I’ve therefore included some detail below on what is happening in that area.

 With regard to bulk supply, the government has prioritised 11 projects across 7 provinces totalling about R139-billion (included in the above numbers for the public sector).
 Some examples: